 Some countries are spending enough money.
+Some are spending too much for the benefit received.
 Some are spending too little because of choice or lack of country financial resources.
 In every country, we are not getting the requisite payoff in terms of health outcomes/status or satisfaction.